 A tertiary difference is that, while Hawaii Five-0 was filmed in a major American city, Death in Paradise is filmed in a small fishing village.
 In reality, Honoré, Saint Marie, is Deshaies, Guadeloupe.
 Besides being island communities, Honoré and Honolulu share red tile roofs, Spanish-inspired architecture, and (until recently with the demolition of the International Marketplace) an open air marketplace.
 In fact, Honoré seems to be much like Hawaiians wish Honolulu still was.

 Death in Paradise is an enjoyable program with interesting cases – even without the black Mercury, Diamond Head, and the Aloha Tower.
+And it is set on the island of Saint Marie -- after Jack's wife, perhaps?
+Probably not, but it's fun to wonder.

 As an aside, in Episode 3.2 of Death in Paradise (no episode title given; said by IMDb to be known to some as "The Wrong Man"), a young starlet is murdered using toxin from the puffer fish lest she get in the way of the star, who has a secret to hide.
 In "Cloth of Gold" (Season 4), three crooked real estate developers are killed by Manoa (William Valentine) in revenge for the death of his daughter.